The best movies, autumn 2020

 This religious body-horror follows hospice nurse Maud (Morfydd Clark), who tends to the terminally ill former dancer (Jennifer Ehle) while trying to save the latter’s soul.
 Maud’s devotion to the Almighty reaches into the sado-masochistic, originating from a barely glimpsed trauma, as she confidently aphorises: ‘Never waste your pain’.
 And, considering the shoe with upturned nails featured in the trailer, Maud certainly doesn’t.

-With this dark psychological horror, A24 could make horror history for the third year in a row.
+psychological horror, A24 could make horror history for the third year in a row.
 (For the UK, Saint Maud will be distributed by StudioCanal.)

 UK release date: Friday 30 October